agateau/yokadi/README.markdown

 The single letter `y` will start Yokadi with your favorite database from wherever you are.

+If you do not want to use default database location, you can define the `YOKADI_DB` env variable to point to your database:

+    export YOKADI_DB=$HOME/work/yokadi.db

 ## Yokadid, the Yokadid daemon

 If you want to be automatically reminded of due tasks, you can use the Yokadi